dialogoo/Itera/README.md

 ## Solution

-Itera introduces an intelligent observability layer that:
+ThumbsDown introduces an intelligent observability layer that:

 1. **Analyzes sentiment** in user responses automatically
 2. **Classifies feedback** into a structured dataset